 CSH will hold a Q&A session about this subcontracting opportunity on Monday, May 20th from 1:00pm – 2:00pm.
 The session will be held at CSH – 205 W. Randolph, 23rd Floor; Chicago, IL 60606.

-The application will be due by May 28, 2019.
+The application deadline has been extended to June 10, 2019.
 Applications received before the deadline will be evaluated based on the following criteria: